Tokke: Name

 The municipality is named after the local river Tokke (Þotka).
 The name is related to the name of the lake Totak (from which the river originates).
 The river name is probably derived from the Old Norse word þot meaning "roaring", "rushing", or "howling".

 Coat of arms

 The coat of arms was granted on 6 February 1987.
 The official blazon is "Or a bear passant sable" (På gulll grunn ein gåande svart bjørn).
-This means the arms have a field (background) with a tincture of Or which means it is colored yellow most of the time, but if it is made out of metal, then gold is used.
+This means the arms have a field (background) with a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The charge is a bear which is displayed with a tincture of sable which means it is black.
 The bear symbolizes the rich nature in the forests in the municipality.
 The bear also plays a major role in many local legends and stories.
 The arms were designed by Stein Davidsen.
+The municipal flag has the same design as the coat of arms.